software-students-fall2023/5-final-project-project5dominators/README.md

 Link to server IP (Useless): http://165.227.106.8:5000/

-Because accessing by IP is limited to HTTP, and most browser would not allow camera access on HTTP websites, which disables the core functionality for our website.
-But it does satisfies the project requirement  :)
+Because accessing by IP is limited to HTTP, and most browsers only allow camera access on HTTPS websites, our app's core functionality of using camera is gone when using IP address.
+But it does fulfill the project requirement  :)

 Link to domain (Inactive): https://snap-and-chat.com

 We actually purchased this domain in order to use HTTPS.
-While setting up redirection routes, we realized that it needs a SSL certificate to work in HTTPS.
+While setting up redirection routes, we realized that a website needs a SSL certificate to work in HTTPS.
 We have again purchased a certification for the website, but it is still pending and probably won't be approved in a few days  :(

-As a result, please use the instructions in the following sections to access our app.
+As a result, please use the instructions in the following section to access our app.

 ## Configuration Instructions
 - download dockerhub